AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/update-expression.md

 ## Overview

 Much like condition expressions builder API, update expressions API in EfficientDynamoDb makes it easy to perform complex updates.
-You don't need to think about reserved words, attribute names escaping, and other low-level DynamoDB stuff.
+You don't need to think about reserved words, attribute name escaping, and other low-level DynamoDB stuff.

 ## Getting started

-You can build update expression as part of the `UpdateItem` request.
+You can build update expressions as part of an `UpdateItem` request.

 ```csharp
 ddbContext.UpdateItem<EntityClass>()